basho/basho_docs/content/riak/kv/2.1.4/developing/usage/custom-extractors.md

   - /riak/kv/2.1.4/dev/search/custom-extractors
 ---

-Solr, and by extension Riak Search, has default extractors for a wide variety of data types, including JSON, XML, and plaintext.
-Riak Search ships with the following extractors:
+Solr, and by extension Riak search, has default extractors for a wide variety of data types, including JSON, XML, and plaintext.
+Riak search ships with the following extractors:

 Content Type | Erlang Module